Maxrob440/UAV-flight-path-tool/README.md

 - Ant colony config not implemented
 - No valid input checks for the config page
 - Default config still to be tuned

+## Acknowledgements
+I would like to express my gratitude to my supervisor, Dr Milto Miltiadou, for her invaluable guidance, support, and constructive feedback throughout the course of this project.
+I am also grateful to Sam West, Susana Gonzalez and Jack Guo from Interpine Innovation for their collaboration and practical insights, which provided valuable context and relevance to the project.
+Their input helped bridge the gap between academic research and real-world forestry applications.